Clark Bar: History

 The original formula of the Clark Bar was pioneered by Irish immigrant David L. Clark in Pittsburgh, Pennsylvania, in 1917.
 Its manufacture took advantage of a recently developed approach that allowed a thin milk chocolate shell to surround a non-chocolate filling.
 In the case of the Clark Bar, the interior consisted of a crispy confection that included ground peanuts around a caramel core.
-As such, the Clark Bar became the first successful 'combination' candy bar.
+As such, the Clark Bar became the first successful "combination" candy bar.
 The bar was developed to be sent to troops during World War I, individually wrapped for ease of delivery.
 It began to be distributed nationally after the war's end, inspiring many manufacturers to produce their own combination bars.
-The small size of its double-bars contributed to their popularity.
 During World War II the company was sending daily 1.5 million bars to the armed forces, and when several labor strikes at its plant led to shortages among the troops, the federal government stepped in, calling production "essential" to the war effort.
-Related products were also produced, such as the smaller-sized Clark Bar Miniatures, Clark Bar Bites and Clark Bar Juniors, along with seasonal Clark Bar Easter Eggs, and a dark chocolate variety.
+Related products have also been produced, such as the smaller-sized Clark Bar Miniatures, Clark Bar Bites and Clark Bar Juniors, along with seasonal Clark Bar Easter Eggs, and a dark chocolate variety.

-The Clark Bar originally included a caramel 'center of attraction'.
+The Clark Bar originally included a caramel "center of attraction".
 In 1965, the recipe was changed to increase the peanut butter content and thus enhance flavor.
 The caramel center would be removed from the recipe in the 1980s to increase its shelf-life.
 In 1995, an alternative recipe would briefly be used.